How to Become a Pilot in India After 12th? - Complete Guide

 I am more than 25 years old.
 Should I still pursue my passion of becoming a pilot?

 The answer on whether you should continue your journey to become a pilot or not depends on your situation.
 The hard truth is, airlines do not prefer candidates who are more than 30 years old for fresher positions.
-Some pilots are not able to secure a job for several years even after type rating.
-If you are more than 25, we recommend to start with the cadet pilot program of the airline.
-If you still wish to proceed with the conventional program, an instructor path is one of the best as there is no strict age requirement as the airlines have in India.
+Some pilots are not able to secure a job for several years even after a type rating.
+If you are more than 25, we recommend starting with the cadet pilot program of an airline.
+If you still wish to proceed with the conventional program, the instructor path is one of the best, as there is no strict age requirement as the airlines have in India.

 Should I get a degree before becoming a pilot?

 Absolutely yes.
 It never hurts to have a backup.
 The aviation industry is unpredictable.
-A major number of airlines have gone bankrupt in India in the past with mass layoffs.
+A large number of airlines have gone bankrupt in India in the past, with mass layoffs.